 To add or drop a course, the student must complete the schedule adjustment process as detailed in the Registration Handbook by the add/drop deadline.
 When a student has properly dropped a course, the course is removed from the student's semester schedule.
-Students may change their schedule online using their PIN or in person in Enrollment Services.
+Students may change their schedule online using their PIN or in person in the Office of the Registrar in Bayley Hall.